redbooth/react-native-auto-updater/README.md

 * `url.url` — this is where `ReactNativeAutoUpdater` will download the JS bundle from
 * `url.isRelative` — this tells if the provided URL is a relative URL (when set to `true`, you need to set the hostname by using the method `(void)setHostnameForRelativeDownloadURLs:(NSString*)hostname;`)

-`ReactNativeAutoUpdater` needs know the location of this JSON file upon initialization.
+`react-native-auto-updater` needs know the location of this JSON file upon initialization.

 ## Screenshots

-Here's a GIF'ed screencast of `ReactNativeAutoUpdater` in action.
+Here's a GIF'ed screencast of `react-native-auto-updater` in action.

 ![rn-auto-updater](https://cloud.githubusercontent.com/assets/216346/12154339/c0e6e432-b473-11e5-8aa9-29ef89029c08.gif)